Barry R. Lax

-Barry R. Lax, a founding partner of Lax & Neville LLP, has an extensive background in commercial, employment and securities litigation in all forums, including, state and federal courts, and arbitrations before the Financial Industry Regulatory Authority, Inc. (“FINRA”), National Futures Association (“NFA”), Judicial Arbitration and Mediation Services (“JAMS”) and the American Arbitration Association (“AAA”).
+Barry R. Lax, a founding partner of Lax & Neville LLP, has an extensive background in commercial, employment and securities litigation in all forums, including, state and federal courts, and arbitrations before the Financial Industry Regulatory Authority, Inc. (“FINRA”), National Futures Association (“NFA”), Judicial Arbitration and Mediation Services (“JAMS”), International Chamber of Commerce ("ICC") and the American Arbitration Association (“AAA”).

-Since forming Lax & Neville LLP in 2007, Mr. Lax has represented customers and broker/dealers in disputes regarding sales practice issues and product problem cases and has successfully represented hedge fund investors and general partners in complicated commercial and securities litigations throughout his career.
-He has recovered in excess of $100 million in arbitration awards, judgments and settlements on behalf of broker/dealer customers and employees in the financial services industry, and has successfully defended and resolved numerous matters on behalf of his defense clients.
+Since forming Lax & Neville LLP in 2007 and throughout his career, Mr. Lax has represented employees, customers, and broker/dealers in disputes regarding employment and sales practice issues and product problem cases and has successfully represented hedge fund investors and general partners in complicated commercial and securities litigations.
+He has recovered in excess of $200 million in arbitration awards, judgments and settlements on behalf of broker/dealer customers and employees in the financial services industry, and has successfully defended and resolved numerous matters on behalf of his defense clients.

 Mr. Lax was lead counsel in a FINRA arbitration where the Panel awarded his clients $16.1 million, representing in excess of 100% of their net out-of-pocket losses, for the sale and marketing of an unsuitable security.
 The Panel rendered the award after a 95 day arbitration hearing, the longest customer FINRA arbitration hearing in the last 20 years and the second longest ever.
 The Panel also awarded $500,000 in sanctions for discovery abuses, the largest amount of sanctions awarded in a customer case in at least the last 10 years.